GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_PhysicalElement](../../stereotypes.md#SAF_PhysicalElement)

-A composition of Hardware Elements and Software Elements.
-Similarity to the V-Model segments and system.
+A composition of Hardware and Software Elements.
+Similarity with the V-Model segments and system.
 See [VXT].
 ## Physical Environment
 exposed in viewpoint [Physical Context Definition Viewpoint](../viewpoints/Physical-Context-Definition-Viewpoint.md)